đźš§ SportsPerp is currently live on devnet. Mainnet target: before Jun 12, 2026 (World Cup kickoff).

 ]

 time is Unix seconds at bar start.
-The store records 1m bars (one per crank tick) and aggregates higher timeframes on read.
+The store records raw 1m bars and aggregates all higher timeframes on read.
 Trading volume is not yet tracked server-side and is not part of the response.

 GET /api/candles/stats